HarshitG24/mealbuddy/README.md

 ## Submission
-**We have made the submission before November 22, 2022, aiming for the bonus points.
+**We have made the submission by November 22, 2022, aiming for the bonus points.
 We have made the google submission and also the other necessary requirements.**

 **Author:**
  Harshit Gajjar Mihir Mesia